 Personal income tax has not often been the prime focus of tax analysis in developing countries.
-The main reasons for this have been the challenges of accessing high-quality data and that for the longest time other sources of tax have made up the bulk of government revenue in developing countries.
-Personal income tax has thus not been a major concern.
-Yet in the age of DRM, and with the onset of electronic tax-filing systems, coupled with an increasing concern for inequality, the design and evaluation of personal income tax schedules is due to receive more scrutiny by policy makers and researchers alike.
+The main reasons for this have been the challenges of accessing high-quality data and the fact that indirect taxes have made up the bulk of government revenue in developing countries.
+Yet in the age of domestic revenue mobilization, and with the onset of electronic tax-filing systems, coupled with an increasing concern for inequality, the design and evaluation of personal income tax schedules is due to receive more scrutiny by policy makers and researchers alike.